-Outcome 9 Be able to take action following the death of individuals
+Outcome 9 Take action following the death of individuals

 - 1. explain why it is important to know about an individual's wishes for their after-death care - 2. carry out actions immediately following a death that respect the individual's wishes and follow agreed ways of working - 3. describe ways to support key people immediately following an individual's death.